State Armed Police Forces: Rajasthan Armed Constabulary

 became a serious problem.
 Incursions and cattle lifting by Pakistani raiders was a regular feature and it became imperative to put an end to it.
 In 1949–50, the duty of guarding the border was assigned to the joint forces of the Central Reserve Police Force and the Provincial Armed Constabulary, which continued until 1952.

 In 1952, the Government of Rajasthan decided to raise a temporary special force that could not only be deployed along the border but also assist the civil police in combating the armed banditry known as "dacoity".
-The first headquarters and training centre was established at Bharatpur in 1952 and five battalions were raised from ex-soldiers, police and from other sources including outwith Rajasthan.
+The first headquarters and training centre was established at Bharatpur in 1952 and five battalions were raised from ex-soldiers, police, and from other sources outside Rajasthan.
 Each battalion consisted of six mobile companies and one company remained at the battalion headquarters.
 These battalions were then dispatched to the border areas of Sriganganagar, Raisinghnagar, Barmer, and Jaisalmer.
 One unit was stationed at Ghat Gate, Jaipur to combat dacoity.